bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image010.webp?raw=true"
   style="width:40%"
-  alt="Final Project - Use your coding skills to create a responsive page
+  title="Final Project - Use your coding skills to create a responsive page
-    using multiple methods (framework & media queries)." />
+    using multiple methods (framework & media queries)" alt="Final Project - Use your coding skills to create a responsive page using multiple methods (framework & media queries)." />
 </p>